Tips for using Subcontractors in Chile

 We have provided a practical guide for companies who are entering into subcontractor agreements –

 Subcontracting is when the principal to the contract hires an external company/companies who then provide works or services as part of the larger contract.

 We have provided a brief description of the parties involved in this type of agreement –

 - Main Company: This is the owner of the core project who hires the main contractor.

 - Main Contractor and its Employees: This is the company hired by the main company to execute the tasks or works.

 - Subcontractor and its Employees: This is the company hired by the main contractor to execute specific tasks or services on behalf of the main contractor.

 According to Chilean Law, all companies can enter into subcontracting agreements.
 There is very little that is restricted with this practice under Chilean law but there are very strong protections for workers and their rights.
 The result is that the main contractor liability is mostly related to ensuring that the subcontractor adheres to all labour obligations, makes payment of all social security, and has measures in place to protect the health and security of the employees.

 Fulfilling these labour obligations on behalf of a subcontractor can be extremely expensive.
-You do not have to look far to find real-world examples of where this has happened which is why we work with our clients ensuring they understand their responsibilities and putting in place processes at an early stage to verify the subcontractor is complying.
+You do not have to look far to find real-world examples of where this has happened, particulary with smaller providers.
+This is why we work with our clients ensuring they understand their responsibilities and putting in place the correct processes to verify the subcontractor is complying.